Xycloo/soroban-paulette-smart-contract/README.md

 }
 ```

-Notice that I am using `environment.ledger().timestamp()` to access ledger's current timestamp.
+Notice that I am using `environment.ledger().timestamp()` to access the ledger's current timestamp.
 Remember that in order to make smart contracts efficient and scalable, there is not much data that contracts are allowed to fetch.
 Still, things like the ledger's timestamp, protocol version and network passphrase can be accessed through `environment.ledger()`.

 I have also added an `Auth` type to wrap better the admin auth (signature and nonce), and an office struct which will be the one stored in the contract data for each contract the admin creates and revokes: